 Tip C: I recommend creating and maintaining one or two site maps.
 One in XML form (for Webmaster Tools) and one for visitors.

 "Include the right words on the page.
 Think about what the user is going to type, and include those words." - Matt Cutts

 A good start is determining your site's relevant, popular keywords.

 One important thing here is to avoid possible useless content penaltites.
 When popular keywords are added, they must be relevant to the pages' actual usefulness.

-This Keyword Tool is helpful.
+This Keyword Tool (does not work in Internet Explorer browser) is helpful.
 It is also ok to visit other popular sites with the same theme, for good ideas.